Improving your project with SBT

 Testing

 While we’re at testing we can also think about some small improvements.
 By default we have access to test task which would run JUnit/Scalatest/Specs2/whatever framework is fancy at a time.
 But is it enough?
-Making CI run tests only informs us that no test got broken, it doesn’t say how much of the code is checked.
+Making CI run tests only informs us that no tests got broken, it doesn’t say how much of the code is checked.

 Code coverage tools are a great way to figure out which part of the codebase should get special attention.
 When you see that some critical part of your application is severely untested you might start to worry and this should motivate you to throw some tests there.
-Mind, that a number itself is meaningless.
+Mind that a number itself is meaningless.
 What would be the point of 100% coverage of a module made entirely of POJOs or plain case classes?
-We should use coverage values reasonably, to decide which parts of the code needs special attention, which require more testing but requiring any level of coverage should be something that responsible programmers decide themselves.
+We should use coverage values reasonably, to decide which parts of the code need special attention, which require more testing, but requiring any level of coverage should be something that responsible programmers decide themselves.
 We all know that any form of coverage forced on developers against their will would just lead up to meaningless tests that touch everything and check nothing. ;)

 Ad rem.
 Configuring test coverage in SBT cannot be done out of the box.
 But it can be provided via SBT plugins.
 For this article, I’ll use SCoverage, but there are plenty others to choose from.

-First, let’s make sure that everyone running our project would use the same SBT version - similarly how Scala libraries’ packages are bound to specific Scala versions, SBT plugins are bound to SBT releases.
+First, let’s make sure that everyone running our project will use the same SBT version — similarly to how Scala libraries’ packages are bound to specific Scala versions, SBT plugins are bound to SBT releases.
 And we would want other devs to just run build, not fight against it.
 We can define fixed SBT version by providing project/build.properties file with content like:

 sbt.version=0.13.9